Let Her Inspire You

 This cultural event is one of the two Flower Festivals – “La Rose” and “La Marguerite” held annually in observance of Saint Lucia’s rich cultural memory, history and heritage.
 These two Flower festivals depict a historical rivalry among communities whose members sing the virtues of their flowers.
 “La Rose” members pledge their allegiance to the rose by dressing in red and creating flamboyant displays made of roses.

 Many Saint Lucians observe the day as Fete La Marguerite.
 This is the second of the two flower festivals held annually.
-Members of each flower pledge allegiance??unique cultural events in the life and history of Saint Lucia.
 La Marguerite members dress in the colour purple and create displays of the Marguerite flower in addition to singing their traditional songs.

 A small but growing 3-day event held in Rodney Bay each year.
 Regatta Classes include a Cruising Class, and several Racing Classes including J24 and Surprise.